1997 'Friendship' Cup: Spectator incident

 During the 2nd ODI, spectator Shiv Kumar Thind, an Indian living in Toronto, used a megaphone to shout abuse at Pakistan batsman Inzamam-ul-Haq.
-Thind likened ul-Haq's physical size to that of several kinds of potato and The Buddha. ul-Haq took offense to this and proceeded to enter the crowd and challenge Thind.
+Thind likened Inzamam's physical size to that of several kinds of potato and Buddha (an old man).
+Inzamam took offense to this and proceeded to enter the crowd and challenge Thind.
 When Thind threw his megaphone at him, ul-Haq borrowed a cricket bat from a teammate and attempted to attack Thind with it.
 The event subsequently caused a 37-minute delay in the game and later resulted in both men filing charges of assault against one another.
-Thind and ul-Haq later withdrew the charges, although the Pakistan Cricket Board banned ul-Haq for two matches.
+Thind and ul-Haq later withdrew the charges, although the Pakistan Cricket Board banned Inzamam for two matches.